nikdoof.com

 Notion and Evernote are fundamentally different tools than LogSeq and their ilk, but as it turns out I was always trying to make a non-liner notebook in a tool not designed for it.
 Once I started using it I realized what I had been missing and it allowed me to finally take notes in the form that I wanted while keeping them useful and searchable.

 Of course, like any new application, it doesn’t come without its issues.
-LogSeq has a lot of quirks and issues which will be resolved over time, but for the moment they can be quite troubling.
+LogSeq has a lot of quirks and issues that will be resolved over time, but for the moment they can be quite troubling.

 These issues exist as of 2020-10-14, and mat have been resolved in the future.